Discover more from The Gallery Companion

 Alternative perspectives on small boats and the movement of people

-If you’d prefer to listen rather than read click here to follow the podcast, or search for The Gallery Companion on your podcast player:
+Click here to listen on Apple, or Spotify below, or search for The Gallery Companion on your podcast player.

 Back in 2015, as the Syrian refugee crisis started to become a very visible issue in the EU, the Irish photographer Richard Mosse began filming the mass migration of people into Europe.
 In that one year alone more than a million people made the journey to EU countries.
 The majority were fleeing the conflict in Syria, trying to find a safe country that would take them in.
 But there were others too - Afghans, Nigerians, Pakistanis, Iraqis, Albanians, Kosovans.
 People who, for myriad reasons, felt that their only choice was to leave their homes and risk everything to get somewhere else.
 Desperation was driving them, and the knowledge that what they had left behind was far worse than the gruelling journey they were enduring.

 Mosse’s film, which he titled Incoming (2014–2017), captures footage along two pathways leading into Europe — one from Africa, the other from the Middle East—using a specialized surveillance camera that he sourced from a weapons manufacturer.
 This technology was originally designed for military use, and produces images by detecting thermal radiation, including the heat of a human body, from as far as 30km away.
 The resulting eerie, black and white images don’t capture people in any recognisable individual sense, although it is possible to distinguish men, women and children.
 In describing how the technology reads its targets, Mosse says: